Meet Kerith, the 2-year-old golden retriever who comforts firefighters in California - KVIA

 In Instagram photos, Kerith is seen alongside smiling firefighters — embracing them or posing with them as they smile.

-During the Woodward Wild Fire in Marin county, Kerith bosts morale during the crew’s morning briefing.
+During the Woodward wildfire in Marin county, Kerith boosts morale during the crew’s morning briefing.

-“There are wildfires to the West, North, South and East of us,” a post on Kerith’s Instagram from last week reads.
+“There are wildfires to the west, north, south and east of us,” a post on Kerith’s Instagram from last week reads.
 “Too many fires, not enough resources to battle them so they are growing.
-We are doing the best we can to lift moral at base camp.
+We are doing the best we can to lift morale at base camp.
 Hang in there my friends.”

 Carmen said she also hands all of the firefighters a card with Kerith’s picture on it to carry with them.